-Registration is not complete until the non-refundable deposit is paid in full.
-Those who are not prepared to pay can submit their registration form and retrieve registration at another time to make the deposit.
+Registration is not complete until the non-refundable registration fee is paid in full.
+Those who are not prepared to pay can submit their registration form and retrieve registration at another time to make the payment.

-This deposit is non-refundable even if you drop all courses before they begin.
-For additional information about refund policies, please refer to FEES AND PAYMENT in the left menu bar.
+This fee is non-refundable even if you drop all courses before they begin.
+For additional information about refund policies, please refer to Fees and Payment in the left menu bar.

 SCHEDULE OF CLASSES

 The UCLA Schedule of Classes is available starting January 8.

 - Visit the Schedule of Classes and search for a course

 - When viewing the desired course, select the "Section" number to access additional information about the course.